A Three-Part Blog Series

 - Submit negative meter values if the MSR discharged

-- Since MSRs can inject like a resource and withdraw like a load, SPP ensures accurate settlement charges and credits
+- Since Market Storage Resources can inject like a resource and withdraw like a load, SPP ensures accurate settlement charges and credits

 - An MSR may receive a credit via the Out-Of-Merit-Energy (OOME) charge type if it receives an OOME Dispatch Instruction to charge.

 Energy Storage Resources are the key to achieving renewable energy targets and decarbonization efforts.
 Wholesale power markets are looking to embrace this technology by integrating it into an overall grid solution.
 PCI is engaged with SPP through its focus-group meetings as stakeholders continue to discuss the integration of ESRs into the Integrated Marketplace.
-PCI’s goal is to provide clients with (a) consultation and guidance while SPP navigates the MSR integration process and (b) ensure a robust implementation of any deployed changes to the PCI Platform.
+PCI aims to provide clients with (a) consultation and guidance while SPP navigates the Market Storage Resource integration process and (b) ensures a robust implementation of any deployed changes to the PCI Platform.

 FERC Order 841 & Energy Storage Integration in Wholesale Power Markets: A Three-Part Blog Series

-- FERC Order 841 & Energy Storage Integration in Wholesale Power Markets: Part 1 (SPP) < You are here
+- SPP Market Storage Resources and FERC Order 841 < You are here